lucky-wolf/DW2-XL/README.md

 - Increased the cost of late game tech (and rebalanced the scaling to be pure doubling)
 - Rooted the various planetary weapon facilities earlier in their respective trees so that all races should be able to build them without having to research pointless branches just to find that...
 - Simplified a lot of the earlier changes I made now that I understand how the tech .xml files work with the engine to use the simplest approach that works reliably

-## Guiding Principles
-Principly this mod aims to create a better player experience while playing games of Distant Wordls 2.
-It is not a completely different game than vanilla, rather it's "just better" in every way I had time or insight to make something better than it was.
-YMMV, but this is my take on making it better.

 ## Research (Tech Tree)
 - Some aspects of the tech tree were simplified or reorganized to make it more logical and reasonable